realk1ko/beeup-container/README.md

 - Turn on remote resizing for the best user experience.
 Click on the gear icon (options) on the left hand side and change the scaling mode.
+- The installation script sets up a directory within the repository folder (`./pdf`) into which the PDF printed models are exported.
-- The bundled standard attribute profiles (`*.adl`) can be found in the home directory of the user inside the container.
+- The bundled standard attribute profiles (`*.adl`) should be imported automatically.
+If for some reason this import fails, you can find it in `/home/app/.wine/drive_c/Program Files/Bee-Up/adostd.adl` inside the container.
-- The installation script sets up a directory within the repository folder (`./pdfs`) into which the PDF printed models are exported.
+- The installation script sets up a volume for the SQLite database named `beeup`.
+This volume is removed if the uninstall script is run. **Make sure to properly backup in case of version upgrades!**
+- Upon first startup of a (persistent) container, the non-automated parts of the installation process will run.
+This includes the PDF printer setup, Wine initialization, Bee-Up license setup and (optionally) the Bee-Up database initialization.